-Israel will sell the bonds through the Development Corporation for Israel (DCI).
+Israel will sell the bonds through the Development Corporation for Israel, which we may refer to as DCI in this prospectus.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
 Any representation to the contrary is a criminal offense.

-You should rely only on the information contained in or incorporated by reference in this prospectus or the applicable prospectus supplement.
+You should rely only on the information contained or incorporated by reference in this prospectus or the applicable prospectus supplement.
 Israel has not authorized anyone to provide you with different or additional information.
-Israel is not making an offer of these securities in any state where the offer is not permitted.
-You should not assume that the information contained in this prospectus or any prospectus supplement is accurate as of any date other than the date on the front of this prospectus or that information incorporated by reference in this prospectus is accurate as of any date other than the date of such information.
+Israel is not making an offer of these securities in any place where the offer is not permitted.
+You should not assume that the information contained in this prospectus or any prospectus supplement or any document incorporated by reference is accurate as of any date other than the date on the front of those documents.